a2hill/quartz-recipes/content/Butter Crust Pan Pizza Dough.md

 * Had lots of irregular puffing during the par bake
 	* Maybe don’t par bake?
 * Crust pulled away from the pan edges during par bake, leaving gaps
+* Even though the crust was overdone, the bottom wasn’t crispy, instead it was a big thick crunch
 ### Next Time
 * try experimenting with a blend of flours, possibly 00, to try and get a lighter crumb
 ---